hasura/supergraph-io/README.md

 1. API consumption, API schema & portal analytics: A supergraph is analogous to a marketplace and needs to provide the marketplace owners and producers with insights to help improve the marketplace for the consumers.
 3. Ecosystem integrations: The supergraph platform should be able to integrate with existing communication and catalog tools, in particular to help understand _unmet_ demand of API consumers.

-**This closes the loop and allows the supergraph platform to create a vicious cycle of success for producers and consumers**.
+**This closes the loop and allows the supergraph platform to create a virtuous cycle of success for producers and consumers**.

 ## Supergraph reference architecure